Beaufort's Dyke

-Beaufort's Dyke is a natural trench within the North Channel between Northern Ireland and Scotland.
+Beaufort's Dyke is a natural glacial-formed trench within the North Channel between Northern Ireland and Scotland.
 The dyke is 50 km long, 3.5 km wide and 200-312 m deep.
+The Dyke is one of the deepest areas of the European continental shelf.

 The trench is recorded in 1856 as having been discovered "some years ago" by a Captain Beechey.

 Geomorphology

 Beaufort's Dyke is a submerged tunnel valley caused by glacial erosion during the last glacial period, and has been prevented from filling with sediment by strong tidal currents.